 Topographically, the range is partnered with the Maumturks range on the other side of the Glen Inagh valley (a Western Way route).
 The highest point is Benbaun at 729 meters (2,392 ft).
 The range is popular with hill walkers, rock climbers, and fell runners.
-The 15–kilometer “Glencoaghan Horseshoe” (Irish: Gleann Chóchan) is noted as providing some of the “most exhilarating mountaineering in Ireland,” and “a true classic”.
-A more serious undertaking is the 28–kilometer “Twelve Bens Challenge”, climbing all bens in a single day.”
+The 15–kilometer “Glencoaghan Horseshoe” (Irish: Gleann Chóchan) is noted as providing some of the “most exhilarating mountaineering in Ireland” and “a true classic.”
+A more severe undertaking is the 28–kilometer “Twelve Bens Challenge,” climbing all bens in a single day.”

 |An abandoned boat in part covered in vegetation creates this classic scene.|

 From this site: “Connemara (Irish: Conamara; pronounced [ˈkʊnˠəmˠəɾˠə]) is a cultural region in County Galway, Ireland.
-The area has a strong association with traditional Irish culture and contains a major part of the Connacht Irish-speaking Gaeltacht, which is a key part of the identity of the region and is the largest Gaeltacht in the country.”
+The area has a strong association with traditional Irish culture.
+It contains a major part of the Connacht Irish-speaking Gaeltacht, which is a key part of the region’s identity and the country’s largest Gaeltacht.”

 |Rocks are seen everywhere in Ireland.
 From this site: “The geological map of Ireland displays a wide variety of rock types which have originated at different periods of geological time.
 The oldest rocks are metamorphic gneisses which are to be found on Inishtrahull, several miles off Malin Head in Co.
 Donegal, and elsewhere in the north-west.
 They originally formed as igneous rocks 1750-1780 million years ago.”|